Yuan-Meng/personal_website_2.0/content/posts/career_reflection/index.md

 - seek feedback => ask about a specific situation
 - be product-mined: care about the prodyct => dogfooding => proactive + curiosity

-## Take Initiatives & Risks
-> The rush in your veins and that excitement of achieving something is what keeps us motivated [...]
-I realized I was too scared to fail, so I kept playing it safe [...]
-Death might sound scarier to you than failing a project, but for me, it was vice versa. --- *Engineers' Survival Guide*, Chapter 30, Page 114

-- see an opportunity, run with it
-- act, then think => got something to say? say it; want to do something? put the promise out
-- don't put eggs in one basket => have a primary and secondary
-- take 2nd proj when 1st one is not risky

 ## Being Visible
 - share updates
 - attend design reviews + leave useful/actionable comments